How Big Do Bearded Dragons Get? Don´t Be Shocked

 The state of health

-A lot of people think that most reptiles and similar creatures would only grow as big as the size of their environment allows.
+A lot of people think that most reptiles and similar creatures would only grow to the size of their tank.
 If you believed that till now, don´t feel bad about it.
 There was a time when I believed that as well.

 When I was a kid, my parents got me and my sister two turtles.
 They bought a small tank for them, because they thought that they would stay small then.
 However that was not the truth.
 The turtles felt great and became bigger and bigger.
 Eventually they became so big that my parents had to give them away since we had no space for them in our house.